stuartmcalpine/desc_continuous_integration/docs/desc/gh_actions.rst

    release version of the action we want to use.
 3. Use the ``actions/setup-python@v2`` action to install the desired version of Python on the host machine.
-Note some actions accept arguments (``with:``), this action accepts the Python version you wish to install, for example.
+Note some actions accept arguments (``with:``), this action accepts the Python version you wish to install, for example, which we take from our strategy matrix.
 4. Install the Python packages we need to run our tests using ``pip``.
 5. Finally, run our test suite using ``pytest``.